Course leader: Katrin Heimann

-The training consists of a four-day workshop on the method by Katrin Heimann from 8 to the 11th of March 2022 , 6 hours per day in class, plus 20 hours of self-guided preparation/reflection/assignments (ca. 6 hours before the course week, 8 hours during the course week and 6 hours after the course week).
+The training consists of a five-day workshop on the method by Katrin Heimann from the 5th to the 9th of December, 5 hours per day in class (10am-3pm), plus 25 hours of self-guided preparation/reflection/assignments (ca. 5 hours before the course week, 10 hours during the course week and 10 hours after the course week for the assignment).

 - On day one the interview principles will be introduced and trained

-- On day three participant will record an interview, get introduced to the principle of transcriptions and train the skill on the acquired data
+- On day three participant will record an interview, get introduced to the principle of transcriptions, pre-processing and self-evaluation and train the skill on the acquired data

-- On day four participants will be introduced to the pre-processing steps of data and evaluate their interview (transcript) on their basis.
-Further analysis steps and the assignment will be outlined
+- On day four participants will be introduced to the further steps of analysis for the purpose of refining their self-evaluation and further train in the interviews.
+The assignment will be outlined.